Table of Contents

 Metastases primarily appear in the bone marrow, bones and locoregional lymph nodes.
 If metastases appear in the liver, the condition is referred to as Pepper syndrome.
 In rare cases, an intracranial metastasis is found.

 Clinical Presentation and Symptoms of Neuroblastoma

 Depending on the localization, typical symptoms can be observed.
 Neuroblastoma in the cervical region can provoke Horner’s syndrome, which involves miosis, ptosis and enopthalmos.
 Cough and dyspnea are also possible symptoms for a cervical or thoracic localization.
 Characteristic of an hourglass tumor is paraplegia and lesions of nerves, since the tumor infiltrates through the neuroforamina into the intraspinal room.
 A protruding abdomen is frequently associated with an abdominal localization.

 General symptoms of neuroblastoma

 Due to the tumor’s production of hormones, symptoms which indicate a sympathetic overactivation, like arterial hypertension or diarrhea, can occur.
-This diarrhea is resistant to therapy and is the result of the higher secretion of vasointestinal peptide (VIP); and even though it is rare, it is characeristic of neuroblastoma.
+This diarrhea is resistant to therapy and is the result of the higher secretion of vasointestinal peptide (VIP); even though it occurs rarely, it is characteristic of neuroblastoma.